Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means to become very angry or lose one’s temper.
-The phrase does not relate literally to flipping a lid but uses it figuratively to describe a sudden emotional outburst.
+The idiom does not relate literally to flipping a lid but uses it figuratively to describe a sudden emotional outburst.

 Origin: